Does abuse of men by women really happen? What does it look like?

 Just because a woman might be smaller or less physically strong than her male partner doesn't mean she can't inflict physical pain on him, injure him, or kill him.

-Physical abuse of a man by a woman often looks different than the picture we automatically get in our mind when we picture domestic violence.
+Physical abuse of a man by a woman often looks different than the picture we automatically get in our mind when we think about domestic violence.
 The classic domestic violence picture is one of a man overwhelming a woman with his strength and beating her up with his fists.

 Sometimes women come at their male partners in a similar way, but often women who are physically violent with their male partners use methods that overcome their size and strength disadvantages.